murchandamus/bips/bip-update-process.md

 ### What is the significance of BIPs?

 Individual BIPs do not represent Bitcoin community consensus or a general recommendation for implementation.
-A BIP represents a personal recommendations by the BIP champions to the Bitcoin community.
+A BIP represents a personal recommendations by the BIP author to the Bitcoin community.
 Some BIPs may be adopted by one or multiple implementations or even incorporated into the Bitcoin protocol.

 ### What should be documented in a BIP?

-The BIPs repository collects any proposals relevant to the Bitcoin community.

-OR:

-The BIPs repository is focused on information and technology that supports the bitcoin currency.[^astroturfing]
+The BIPs repository is focused on information and technology that support and expand the utility of the bitcoin currency.[^astroturfing]

 ## BIP format and structure